Title: Fiscal Officer

 About Kelly: She has an accounting degree from Stark State and is qualified as a Certified Public Accountant.
 When she’s not at NCPL, she spends time reading, gardening, crafting and playing with her two Dachshunds.
 Kelly makes all of us a little less afraid of numbers (we’re literature people, not math people) and we so appreciate her patience when we ask the same thing twice.

-Title: Outreach Services Manager
+Title: Library Services Manager

 Title: Children’s Department Head

-Jamie’s history with the NCPL: Jamie has been with the library since October 2000.
+Jamie’s history with the NCPL: Jamie has been with the Library since October 2000.

 Favorite Book: The House of the Scorpion by Farmer